Singapore suggests Pfizer recipients get a Moderna booster. Should you do it too? - NewsBreak

 Those who got Pfizer for their first two doses and then get a Moderna booster shot are 72% less likely to be infected by COVID-19, said Health Minister Ong Ye Kung in a press conference Monday.
 Those who get the Pfizer vaccine for all three doses are 62% less likely to be infected, reports Yahoo News.

 “Both mRNA vaccines work very well as boosters, with Pfizer-Pfizer-Moderna having a slight edge,” he said.
-“Regardless, the impact on the reduction of severity of illness is extremely high for both combinations.”Can I mix and match COVID-19 vaccines?
+“Regardless, the impact on the reduction of severity of illness is extremely high for both combinations.”Download the FOX4 Kansas City news app on iPhone and Android

-The health minister said they were also looking at Moderna-Moderna-Pfizer effectiveness, but the sample size studied so far was still too small to draw meaningful conclusions.
+The health minister said they were also looking at Moderna-Moderna-Pfizer’s effectiveness, but the sample size studied so far was still too small to draw meaningful conclusions.

 In the United States, mixing and matching vaccine doses is now allowed.
 It’s especially recommended for those who got the Johnson & Johnson vaccine for their first round of vaccination.